codersMom/angular100-labs-2020-06-22/Ch04-PassingData/2passing-input/README.md

-# Chapter 4 Passing @Input to child components
+# Chapter 4 Passing Data: Using @Input in child components

 ## Objectives